ProjectIgnis/Distribution/skin/Readme.md

 * DUELFIELD_MUTUAL_LINKED : Changes the color for the zones where mosters co-linked with the monster that you hover the mouse over are
 * DUELFIELD_SELECTABLE_CARD_OUTLINE : Changes the color for the borders of a card, when it is selectable.
 Example: a Maxx C in your hand will have this color when asking you to activate it
 * DUELFIELD_SELECTABLE_FIELD_OUTLINE : Changes the color for the borders of a zone , when you have to select it.
 Example: when selecting a zone to normal summon
-* DUELFIELD_TOOLTIP_TEXT_BACKGROUND_COLOR : Changes the color of the color used in the text with the tooltip box, the area with the card details when you hover the mouse over it on the field
+* DUELFIELD_TOOLTIP_TEXT_BACKGROUND_COLOR : Changes the color used in the text with the tooltip box, the area with the card details when you hover the mouse over it on the field
 * DUELFIELD_TOOLTIP_TEXT_COLOR

 The following 8 fields change the color for the LP bar for you, with LPBAR1, and your opponent's with LPBAR2.